 We invite anyone with a sincere professional interest in the intersection of PLM and topics such as Climate Change, Sustainability, Green Energy, and the Circular Economy to join our recently formed PLM Green Global Alliance LinkedIn Group and help build a movement with us.
 Yet, please note that this is not a forum which will study or debate the science of carbon emissions, global warming, or climate change.
 That function is already covered by many respectable global organizations which have concluded that human-generated climate change is happening now and its effects will be severe as well as irreversible if current trends are not arrested.

-Members of our informal alliance are motivated to share and collaborate in a non-political global community of professionals working with PLM-related technologies that can help transform our economies to be more energy efficient and carbon neutral.
+Members of our informal alliance are invited to share and collaborate across a non-political global community of professionals working with PLM-related technologies that can help transform our economies to be more energy efficient and carbon neutral.

 These technologies include but are not limited to: Product Data Management (PDM), Computer-Aided Engineering (CAE), Simulation & Analysis (SA), Computer-Aided Design (CAD), Digital Twins (DT), Computer-Aided Manufacturing (CAM), Additive Manufacturing/3D Printing (AM/3DP), Product Portfolio Management (PPM), Augmented Reality/Virtual Reality (AR/VR), Model Based Systems Engineering (MBSE), Visualization (Viz), Multidisciplinary Design Optimization (MDO), Product Cost Management (PCM), Architectural Engineering Construction/Building Information Modeling (AEC/BIM), Service Lifecycle Management (SLM), Asset Lifecycle Information Management (ALIM), Configuration Lifecycle Management (CM), Industrial Internet of Things (IIOT), High Performance Computing (HPC) and Enterprise Innovation Management (EIM).

-- • make products and processes more efficient
+- √ make products and processes more efficient and sustainable

-- • develop new sources of renewable energy
+- √ find and develop new sources of renewable energy

-- • enhance the resiliency of infrastructures and economies
+- √ enhance the resiliency of infrastructures, communities and economies

 We expect to launch a website in early 2020 where we collect, research, and share these examples along with thought leadership, white papers, success stories, and other useful resources submitted to us from around the globe.